amicuchu/NintendoClientsWiki/Kerberos-Authentication.md

 The key used to encrypt the ticket info is calculated as follows: `MD5(server_key + ticket_key)`

 ### Ticket Info
 The date time is used to check ticket expiration.
-A ticket is valid for exactly 120,000 seconds.
+A ticket is valid for exactly 2 minutes.

 | Type | Description |
 | --- | --- |